klofaes/Vanilla-Projects/README.md

  Movie Seat Booking is a simple web application made using basics of HTML , CSS and Vanialla JavaScript for helping the user brush up their basics of Javascript especially.
-The code is simple and easy to understand for the people starting from the scratch even.
+The code is simple and easy to understand for the people who are starting from scratch even.
- It is really helpful and wil fuction to provide users the facility to book tickets for a show and reserve their seats accordingly.
+ It is really helpful and will function to provide users the facility to book tickets for a show and reserve their seats accordingly.

 Live preview -- ***to be updated***